thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Paradrop attendance will be turned on by default
 - Chance to spawn non-cargo truck on enemy resources and factories (fuel/medical/repair trucks)
 - Additional convoy type - fuel convoys
+- Changed max distance from HQ for tasks to 3000 by default
 - (Defeat Factions parameter) Only rebels may defeat faction for good, so Occupants and Invaders can't knockout each other anymore
+- (RHS, CUP) Fixed bags instead of statics on some outposts in some cases (only CDF and AFRF were affected)
 - (RHS, Aegis, 3CB Factions, CUP) Rear Echelon/Militia engineers and medics may use shotguns
 - (RHS) turretless BRDM-2 logistic nodes (allows to mount cargo, ZU-23 and other statics on top of them)
 - (RHS) KRAZ, UAZ cargo support
 - (RHS, 3CB Factions) Removed T-15 from AFRF templates
+- (RHS, 3CB Factions) Fixed misconfiguration that led to less launchers on enemy troops
 - (3CB Factions) HIL faction lineup changes - RBS-70 instead of static Stinger, M240 on tripod instead of M2
 - (3CB Factions) MT-LB logistic nodes (allows to mount ZU-23 on top of them)
 - (3CB Factions) SPG-9 instead of Kornet in all templates